Sample program for 13 days/12 nights

 Private airport transfer from Keflavík International airport to Reykjavík where you spend the night.

-Optional activities: Blue Lagoon or Reykjavik city tour, depending on arrival time
+Included choice of activities: Blue Lagoon or whale watching depending on arrival time or departure time.

 Day 2: REYKJAVÍK-GOLDEN CIRCLE-WEST ICELAND, 340 km (211 miles)